cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://gchq.github.io/CyberChef/">CyberChef</a> — collection of more than a hundred online #tools for automating a wide variety of tasks (string coding, text comparison, double-space removal)
 </br><a href="https://www.textise.net/">Textise.net</a> — convert the HTML code of a page to TXT
 </br><a href="https://shadowcrypt.net/tools/">Shadowcrypt Tools</a> — 24 online tools for OSINT, network scanning, MD5 encryption and many others
+</br><a href='https://chrome.google.com/webstore/detail/record-voice-comments-in/lbfofpndjldbnhnhibhmggblcbpoomon'>Google Docs Voice Comments</a> — simple trick to save time.
+Voice comments in GoogleDocs, Sheets, Slides, and Forms.
+</br><a href='http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20'>Text to ASCII Art Generator (TAAG)</a> — This site will help you make atmospheric lettering for your command line tool or README.
+</br><a href='http://cheatsheet-maker.herokuapp.com'>Cheat sheet maker</a> — simple tool for creating cheat sheets
+</br><a href='https://www.caloriemama.ai/api'>Caloriemama</a> — AI can identify the type of food from the photo and give information about its caloric value.
+</br><a href='https://chrome.google.com/webstore/detail/webmapper/foachceonkmkeiigdbkjcihnaabppicf/related'>Webmapper</a> — Extension that create a map-visualization based by browser history.
+A visual representation of the most visited sites in 10, 20, 50 or 100 days.
+Zoomable and searchable.